jpiccirillo/jpiccirillo.github.io/bulletproof.md

 ## The folder structure <a name="folder-structure"></a>
 Here is the node.js project structure that I’m talking about.

-I use this in every node.js REST API service that I build, let’s see in details what every component do.
+I use this in every node.js REST API service that I build.
+Let's see in detail what each component does.
 ```
 src
 │   app.js          # App entry point